 Will my consultation be with a surgeon?

-All consultations pre nose surgery take place with a surgeon.
-We believe that only a surgeon can help and advise you on the best procedure to achieve the results you would like.
+All consultations pre rhinoplasty will take place with a specialised surgeon who has years of experience and training.
+We believe that only a surgeon can help and advise you on the best procedure to achieve the results you desire.

-During your initial consultation, we will ask you about the results you are looking for and explain the rhinoplasty procedure so that you understand every stage of the process.
-The most important thing is that you feel completely at ease in our care and fully aware of the procedure and the resulting enhancement.
+During your initial consultation, an expert surgeon at LINIA will discuss the results you are looking for and explain the rhinoplasty procedure so that you understand every stage of the process as well as aftercare.
+The most important outcome from the consultation is that you feel completely at ease in our care, and you are fully aware of the procedure and the resulting enhancement.

 Are your consultations free?

-All of our consultations for nose surgery are free with no obligation.
-You will be provided with advice and information relevant to achieve the results you desire from the rhinoplasty procedure.
+All our consultations for nose surgery are free with no obligation.
+You will be provided with specialist advice and information relevant to achieve the results you desire from the rhinoplasty procedure.

 What will happen after the Rhinoplasty surgery?

-Your surgeon will see you when you have recovered to check that all is well, and you will usually be discharged the same day.
-You’ll be given medication and post-operative instructions along with appropriate telephone numbers in case you need to contact us at any time.
+Your surgeon will see you when you have recovered to check that all is well after your surgery, and you will usually be discharged the same day.
+You’ll be given medication and post-operative aftercare instructions along with appropriate telephone numbers in case you need to contact us at any time.
 Cold compresses should be applied regularly for the first couple of days to reduce swelling.

-You will be fully mobile but may still experience some minor discomfort which you can control with prescribed painkillers.
-Bruising and swelling around the eyes will diminish and is usually almost gone after two weeks, and, importantly, you will look “normal” to other people.
-During this time you will also receive a post-operative check with our nurse.
+You will be fully mobile, but you may still experience some minor discomfort which you can control with prescribed painkillers.
+Bruising and swelling around the eyes will diminish and will usually be fully healed after two weeks, and you will look “normal” to other people.
+During this time, you will also receive a post-operative check with our nurse.

 It’s worth anticipating your own reaction to the first sight of yourself and your new nose.
-To start with you will look rather strange in the mirror and not quite “you”.
-Remember that it takes a few days for your mind’s eye to adjust itself to your new appearance and to recognise it as “you”.
+At the beginning of your recovery, you may feel as though you look rather strange in the mirror and not quite “you”.
+It is important to remember that it takes a few days for your mind’s eye to adjust itself to your new appearance and to recognise it as “you”.